Dr. Renny Uppal, MD

 Is Surgery an Option?

 If the previously mentioned conservative treatments fail, then surgical intervention may be an option.
 An arthroscopic outpatient procedure can be done to “clean up” the joint, and is successful in relieving symptoms in 65-70% of appropriately selected patients.
 If only half of the knee joint is arthritic, and the rest is relatively normal, an osteotomy may be a good option.
 In this operation the surgeon cuts and realigns a portion of the tibia (shin) bone to allow most of the load with weight-bearing activities to pass through the unaffected side of the knee.
 Taking the stress off the arthritic cartilage results in significant pain relief and improved function for up to 10 to 15 years.
 As a last resort, a total joint replacement can be performed.
 During this procedure, the worn surfaces of the joint are removed and replaced with smooth-surfaced metal and plastic components.
 Ninety percent of knee joint replacement surgeries are successful.
-However, patients are restricted from engaging in certain activities (such as squatting, running, jumping, etc.) after knee replacement surgery.
+However, patients are restricted from engaging in certain activities (high impact sports, running, jumping, etc.) after knee replacement surgery.

 |Removal of abnormal tissue.
 Washing out debris from joint.
 Trimming torn cartilage.||Variable – depends on underlying arthritic condition as opposed to meniscus tears.||Limited benefit for degenerative arthritis.
 Some benefit if arthritis is associated with a mechanical problem such as a meniscus tear.|